RespiraWorks/Ventilator/manufacturing/internals/pinch_valve/README.md

 ## System integration

-Integration into the electrical/controls system is covered in [electrical assembly page](../../display_panel/electrical).
+Integration into the electrical/controls system is covered in [electronics assembly page](../../display_panel/electronics).